 In most cases, the OID selected in step 3 determines the data type, and if applicable, the most appropriate format for the object's value.
 Because of this, when you select an OID, the configuration options in the Collection Info section are automatically set accordingly.

-However, some OIDs will return a data type that can be processed by up.time either as a string or an integer.
-In other cases, you may want up.time to handle a returned OID value differently.
-(For information on OID data types, see SNMP OID Data Types and Formats.)
+However, some OIDs return a data type that can be processed by Uptime Infrastructure Monitor either as a string or an integer.
+In other cases, you may want Uptime Infrastructure Monitor to handle a returned OID value differently.
+(For information on OID data types, see SNMP OID Data

+Types and Formats.)

-Regardless, ensure you select the data type that matches how you want the returned value to be used to create alerting thresholds:
+Regardless, ensure you select the data type that matches how you want the returned value to be used to create alerting thresholds: • String

-- String

-- This type of returned value will allow you to create syntactically comparative alerting thresholds (e.g., "does not contain").
+This type of returned value allows you to create syntactically comparative alerting thresholds (e.g., " does not contain"). • Integer

-- Integer

-This type of returned value will allow you to create quantitatively comparative alerting thresholds (e.g., " not equal to").
+This type of returned value allows you to create quantitatively comparative alerting thresholds (e.g., " not equal to ").